 3 Reasons Why Isometrics, The Way We Teach It, Is Ideal For Speed Training!
 The training does not mix endurance or strength training with speed training, so it can focus soley on the factors that make it a pure speed training program.
 First, what is meant by muscle contraction speed?
 Use the biceps muscle in your arm for an example.
 When your arm is stretched out straight, your biceps muscle is stretched.
-Now move your… read more
+Now move your fist… read more

 In order to explain what isometric training is, let’s start with the word “Isometric“, first.
 This word, ISOMETRIC, is defined as follows: “Iso” means equal or the same, and “metric” means length.
 Combining these two definitions we get “equal or the same length”.
 Isometrics, as it pertains to muscle training, involves tensing muscles against other muscles or against an immovable object while the length of the muscle remains unchanged.
 For isometric training to be effective,… read more